Skip to content

 • column (str, required) — timestamp column.

-• max_delay_minutes (int, required) — permitted staleness.
+• max_delay_minutes (int, required) — permitted staleness in whole minutes.

 Cross-Table Reconciliations

 Reconciliation checks compare aggregates or keys across two relations.
 Their configuration accepts dictionaries describing the left/right side expressions or keys.
+The top-level table/column fields are used only for display and grouping; the actual queries are defined via the nested dictionaries.

 reconcile_equal